firesidefiction/firesidefiction.github.io/about.md

 ---

 ## What is Fireside?
 Fireside Fiction Company started in 2012 as a Kickstarter-funded short-story magazine.
-We started out with the goals of finding and publishing great stories regardless of genre, and paying our writers well.
+We began with the goals of finding and publishing great stories regardless of genre, and paying our writers well.
 Since Nov.
 8, 2016, we have a third goal: resisting the global rise of fascism and far-right populism, starting with the current occupant of the White House.

 [back to the top](#top-of-page)